Statement of Faith

 John 3:16; 1 John 2:25, 5:11-13; Romans 6:23; Revelation 20:15

 We believe that Jesus will return suddenly and in bodily form at the second coming to judge the redeemed and the lost.
 In the eternal state, those who have been regenerated will receive perfect and sinless glorified bodies and will dwell with Christ for eternity on the new earth.
 The unregenerate will likewise be raised to face punishment for their sins by being cast into the lake of fire along with the devil and the fallen angels where they will experience the second or final death.
-This reality motivates us toward godly living and propels us to share the Gospel with those who have yet to repent and trust in Christ.
+This reality motivates us to share the Gospel with those who have yet to repent and trust in Christ.

 The Sanctity of Human Life